vstanyshevskyy/obobruiko/content/questionaries/gad-7-general-anxiety-disorder-7.md

             value: 2
           - text: Nearly every day
             value: 3
+      - text: >-
-      - text: 'How difficult have these problems made it to do work, take care of things at home, or get along with other people?'
+          How difficult have these problems made it to do work, take care of things at home, or get along with other people?
         answers:
           - text: Not at all
           - text: Somewhat difficult
           - text: Very difficult
           - text: Extremely difficult
     instruction: How often have they been bothered by the following over the past 2 weeks?
+    metaKeywords: ''
     results:
       - text: No anxiety disorder.
         minScore: 0